-A warm-hearted winter writing retreat in Ontario.
+A warm-hearted winter writing retreat in Ontario

 In this busy world we’re always making things — lists, plans, emails, sandwiches.
 It takes time to step out of the bustle and create mindfully, carefully and lovingly.
 This is a retreat for people with stories in their hearts that they want to get down.
-We’ll gather at a big manor house on a lake — ten participants, three facilitators and an organizer — and we’ll write.
+We’ll gather at a big manor house on a lake — twelve participants, two facilitators and an organizer — and we’ll write.
 In silence and in laughter, in circles and alone, we’ll find just the right words and sentences and images to move our stories out into the world.
 Participants may have projects on the go, or may simply arrive with big open hearts and the desire to create.

 Here’s how it works: